'Gypsy' star Naomi Watts promotes new TV thriller

-NEW YORK, June 30 Actress Naomi Watts says her new television series "Gypsy" is part of a recent trend of productions with strong female characters.
+NEW YORK, June 30 (Reuters) - Actress Naomi Watts says her new television series "Gypsy" is part of a recent trend of productions with strong female characters.

 Watts, who is also an executive producer of "Gypsy," plays a Manhattan therapist who dangerously inserts herself into the lives of her patients' acquaintances and family.